BMW E36 V8 products in development.

 The fuel economy gauge in the instrument cluster uses the injector pulses and speedometer inputs to provide the fuel mileage.
 With the LSx swap, the fuel economy gauge can be calibrated with parts from this company:

-The following items are being developed for production.
-Parts will probably not be ready for sale until December 2010, so please don't call and ask about these parts.
+The following items are being developed for production, so please don't call and ask about these parts.
 When they are ready, we will post it on this website.

 Small-diameter brake-booster installation kit.